 8 kick-ass coming-of-age movies directed by women

-It’s 100% on point -- so much so that it was crowned Rotten Tomatoes' freshest movie of all time.
-And yet, the film and its director were completely overlooked by both the Golden Globes and the BAFTAs.
-I have no idea why.
-For too long, female directors have been eclipsed by their male counterparts in the race for Best Director awards -- frustration at which was crystallised during the Golden Globes when Natalie Portman introduced the “all male nominees”.
+It’s 100% on point — so much so that it was crowned Rotten Tomatoes' freshest movie of all time.
+And yet, the film and its director were largely overlooked by both the Golden Globes and the BAFTAs.
+For too long, female directors have been eclipsed by their male counterparts in the race for Best Director awards — frustration with which was crystallized during the Golden Globes when Natalie Portman introduced the “all male nominees.”
 When you have some of the most brilliant minds from all over the world shattering glass ceilings with the stories they tell, the skill with which them tell them, and, sometimes, even just by the very nature of them being women directors in the first place, how can you read their exclusion as anything other than sexism?
 So, sod the patriarchy, here are eight of the finest coming-of-age movies directed by women.
-If you liked Lady Bird, you’ll love these.

-With some dubbing it the Turkish Virgin Suicides, Mustang parachutes you into the day-to-day trenches of girlhood in rural Turkey.
+Dubbed "the Turkish Virgin Suicides," Mustang parachutes you into the day-to-day trenches of girlhood in rural Turkey.
 Five sisters are routinely punished for being girls: for splashing in the sea with boys, for wearing clothes that don't cover every inch of their skin.
 Worst of all, they're married off one by one to guys they've never met, and are subjected to 'virginity reports'.
 It’s an eye-opener.
 An emotionally bruising tale from Turkish-French filmmaker Deniz Gamze Ergüven.

 Now and Then